cherryaugusta/hello-uk/README.md

 # Hello UK App (Angular)

-This project was generated using the **Angular CLI (v21.1.2)** and developed as a beginner Angular application to demonstrate fundamental concepts including project structure, component modification, styling, routing setup, and production builds.
+A simple Angular application created using the Angular CLI to demonstrate basic project structure, component editing, styling, routing setup, and production building.

 The application displays a welcome message from the UK with centered layout styling and a customized browser title.